Kobalt 24-volt Max 1/2-in Brushless Drill KDD 1424A-03 Review

 The Kobalt finished at the group's top, narrowly outperforming the DeWalt DCD777C2.
 The Kobalt had a higher list price than the DCD777C2, but we have often found it on sale for less.
 Both drills perform almost identically in our drilling and driving tests and are about the same in terms of convenience features.
 Still, the Kobalt nabbed the top spot by having a significantly better performance in our battery tests.

-Drilling performance is a critical aspect of the overall performance of a cordless drill, accounting for 35% of its total score.
+Drilling performance is a critical aspect of theoverall performance of the top-ranked drills, accounting for 35% of its total score.
 For this test, we based the scores on how easily each drill did with a 5" hole saw, a 1" paddle bit, and standard twist drills.
 The Kobalt did phenomenally well.

 Almost all of the drills we tested do a decent job at drilling through wood with twist drills, so we upped the difficulty a bit and tasked each drill with drilling through a 16 ga. steel sheet with both a ¼" and ½" twist drill, noting the difficulty and time it took for each drill to make it through.
 The Kobalt didn't show the hint of a struggle with the ¼" drill, punching through the steel plate in about 1.5 seconds.
 It locked up for a brief moment with the ½" drill but still made it through in 3-4 seconds.

 Next, we moved on to the 1" spade bit.
 We drilled dozens and dozens of holes in standard dimensional 2x12's for this assessment.
 The Kobalt delivered a beastly performance, never once catching or stalling.
 All of the holes were drilled exceptionally quickly, even leaving the drill in its higher speed, lower torque gear for the entire test — many drills needed to be downshifted to their lower gear once they caught or stalled to finish drilling the hole.